score-json/json/TSF/trustable/assumptions-of-use/AOU-03.md

 normative: true
 ---

-The integrator shall ensure that integrator-controlled mirrors of the dependencies of nlohmann/json are persistently and accessibly stored as long as nlohmann/json is used within score-json.
+The integrator shall ensure that integrator-controlled mirrors of the dependencies of the nlohmann/json repository are persistently and accessibly stored as long as the nlohmann/json library is used within score-json.